2013–14 FA Women's Cup: Fifth round proper

-6th round
+Quarter–finals

-The 6th round, also known as the quarter finals, draw was made on 14 April 2014.
+The 6th round, also known as the quarter–finals, draw was made on 14 April 214.
 The matches will be played on Sunday 27 April unless the clubs agree otherwise.
-The winners advance into the semi finals and receive £1,000 in prize money.
+The winners advance into the semi–finals and receive £1,000 in prize money.
 Seven teams play in the WSL 1, Portsmouth Ladies play in the Women’s Premier 2nd Level, which is the fourth level.

-Semi finals
+Semi–finals

-The draw for the semi finals was made on 14 April, with the venues for the matches to be decided at a later date.
+The draw for the semi–finals was made on 14 April, with the venues for the matches to be decided at a later date.
 The matches will be played on 11 May.
 Only WSL 1 teams remain.
 On 30 April the FA announced that Woking’s Kingfield Stadium and Alfreton’s Impact Arena will host the matches.

 Final

-On 15 February 2014, the FA announced that the final would be held at Stadium mk and will kick off at 16:30 on 1 June.
-In May 2014 Martin Atkinson was named the referee for the final with Lindsey Robinson and Mark Dwyer as assistants with Rebecca Welch serving as the fourth official.
+On 15 February 214, the FA announced that the final would be held at Stadium mk and will kick off at 16:30 on 1 June.
+In May 214 Martin Atkinson was named the referee for the final with Lindsey Robinson and Mark Dwyer as assistants with Rebecca Welch serving as the fourth official.
 The match was broadcast live on BBC Two.